 - You can come up with a Youtube channel or blog on fitness training and earn lavishly.
 Many fitness channels and blogs pay wonderfully to freelance fitness writers.
 Since you know how to train, you can presumably write on them.

 - In order to explore more job opportunities, you will have to catch up and go online.
 There are a number of websites that provide freelance opportunities by bridging the gap between freelancers and the employers.
 Create an account and update a resume.
 Apply to job openings and follow-up.
 These websites offer a convenient alternative to expanding your career.
-Examples of a few freelance websites include freelance.com, upwork.com, linkedin.com, and guru.com.
+Examples of a few websites for freelancers include freelance.com, upwork.com, linkedin.com, and guru.com.
 Most of them need a subscription fee, but it is worth it.

 The pay rate cannot be estimated independent of certain factors such as experience, skills and educational qualifications.
 A fresh fitness instructor without much experience will usually earn between Rs.
 12,000 to 15,000 per month depending on the place of work; a personal instructor will generally earn between Rs.
 750 to 1000 per hour; group classes will get you around Rs.
 400 to 750 per hour.
 The pay rate will naturally increase with experience and skills.